-There can be no assurance that we will continue to maintain compliance with the Minimum Stockholders' Equity Rule, the Minimum Market Value Requirement, or other Nasdaq listing requirements.
+There can be no assurance that we will be able to continue to maintain compliance with the Nasdaq continued listing requirements, and if we are unable to maintain compliance with the continued listing requirements, our securities may be delisted from Nasdaq.
 A delisting could substantially decrease trading in our common stock, adversely affect the market liquidity of our common stock as a result of the loss of market efficiencies associated with Nasdaq and the loss of federal preemption of state securities laws, adversely affect our ability to obtain financing on acceptable terms, if at all, and may result in the potential loss of confidence by investors, suppliers, customers and employees and fewer business development opportunities.
 Additionally, the market price of our common stock may decline further, and stockholders may lose some or all of their investment.